 Reducing redness and swelling

-If you’re looking for a kick in activity, Rosemary essential oils will do the trick.
+If you’re looking for kick inactivity, Rosemary essential oils will do the trick.
 Here are some great essential oils benefits it has:

 Enhances cognitive skill and mental performance